surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - This feature is still a work in progress

 - Filter Section
-  - Added a new "Threeler" filter type
+  - Added a new Tri-Pole filter type (inspired by Ian Fritz's Threeler filter)
   - Greatly expanded the waveshaper section
     - Increased the number of waveshaper types from 5 to 43!
     - Harmonic extension, noise, trigonemetric wavefolders, classic wavefolders, and much more